stb-tester/stb-tester/README.rst

     The templatematch parameter `noise_threshold` is marked for deprecation but appears in the args for backward compatibility with positional argument syntax.
-It is now a synonym for `confirm_threshold`.
-Please use `confirm_threshold` from now on.

-    Any other keyword arguments passed to the function using `kwargs` will be used to customise the templatematch algorithm parameters.
-If no templatematch arguments are explicitly passed, then the default values from `stbt.conf` will be used instead.

-    See the section `CUSTOMISING THE TEMPLATEMATCH ALGORITHM`_ (in the README.rst or man page) for a description of all templatematch parameters.
+It will be removed in a future release; please use `match_parameters.confirm_threshold` instead.

+    Specify `match_parameters` to customise the image matching algorithm.
+See the documentation for `MatchParameters` for details.

 wait_for_motion(timeout_secs=10, consecutive_frames=10, noise_threshold=0.84, mask=None)
     Search for motion in the source video stream.